arcana-markets/arcana-ui/README.md

 # License

-Arcana Vaults is licensed under the MIT License.
+Arcana Web App is licensed under the MIT License.
 For more information, see the LICENSE file in the project repository.